k0sproject/k0smotron/docs/contributing/contribute-testing.md

 ### Pre-requisites for merge

-In order for a pull request to be merged, the following conditions should exist:
+In order for a pull request to be merged, the following conditions should be met:

 1. The PR has passed all the automated tests (style, build and conformance tests).
 1. All the PR commits have been signed with the `--signoff` option.